thehunmonkgroup/jester/doc/04-Scripts.md

 ###### Manually

-  1. Follow the instructions in the main Jester INSTALL.txt for properly setting your LUA_PATH environment variable.
+  1. Follow the instructions in the [main Jester installation instructions](https://github.com/thehunmonkgroup/jester/blob/master/INSTALL.md) for properly setting your LUA_PATH environment variable.

   2. Move (or better yet, symlink) this script somewhere into your $PATH (~/bin, /usr/local/bin, etc.)